 You can draw from photos and make a living.
 I should know, it’s what I do, and it works.
-If you want to do the same thing, I’ll show you how!
+I’ll show you how if you want to do the same thing!

 If you enjoyed this post you’ll like these too:

 - What’s the Right Paper for Pencil Drawing?
 (How to Choose Wisely)

 - How Do Artists Get Their Ideas?
 (It Might Surprise You)